SammyShaw/SammyShaw.github.io/_posts/_2025-03-05-cnn-Toy-Robot.md

 <br>

-Increasing the kernel size in the third layer did not help my model.
+Increasing the kernel size in the third layer did not help my model, although the seems to be learning at steadier rate, as shown by the converging validation and loss metrics.
 In the next iteration, I'll change the kernel size back to 3x3, and experiment with layers and filters again.

-#### Architecture Experiment 4
+### Architecture Experiment 4

 So far adding a layer and increasing filters has not done much to improve the model's performance.
 I'll experiment one more time, decreasing filters in the first layer, and increasing filters in the second layer.